AyushSomani001/IDL/Assignments/Task4: Food_Hunter.md

 3. Organize the dataset into two main folders: train and test.
 Within each folder, create subfolders for each class/category of food.
 For example, if your dataset has 10 categories of food, you should have 10 subfolders within the train and test folders.
 4. The Food-5K dataset has 2 classes, those being Food and Not Food.
 So you need to make two subfolders in each train and test.
 5. Split your dataset into training and testing sets.
 Generally, an 70-30 split is recommended.
 Ensure that the distribution of classes is maintained in both sets.
+* Class Activation Map (CAM) is technique that could be implemented here for food localization [http://cnnlocalization.csail.mit.edu].

 ### Objective
 Use the dataset to train a model.
 The model may be made from scratch or pretrained model from here: [https://s3-us-west-2.amazonaws.com/models-a-c-ozbek/model_food.h5] Put the model file in the same level folder of the script.
 The dataset choice is left upto your discretion.